dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 A well written program can avoid memory security issues and the vulnerabilities related to them.
 However, there are also security protections the compiled program and leverage in coordination with the operating system.
 The **data execution preventions (DEP)** setting can be applied at the operating system level to enforce permissions on buffer space to be read and write only, preventing execution.
 This prevents overflow vulnerabilities to some degree by ensuring any malicious code written to the buffer space can't be executed.
 But its protections are limited as it does not prevent the overflow and other areas of existing executable memory can be used to run malicious code.
 Operating systems also include an **address space layout randomization (ASLR)** security mode that ensures the memory space used by the program is different each time the program runs.
 This security setting makes it more difficult for exploit developers to create a malicious payload that targets other malicious code in memory, as they won't know where that malicious code resides because the address space is different every time the program launches.
 ASLR can be bypassed using brute force techniques where the address space is found via guess and check.
 The last security measure we'll cover is the **canary** method in which the operating system applies a small random value, a *canary token*, in every stack frame.
 The canary token is checked before code in the frame is executed and if it does not match the program won't execute the stack.
 It is possible to bypass this technique by leveraging an overflow vulnerability to collect the canary token value and include it in the final malicious payload.

-> [activity] Activity - Stack Smashing the Hidden Function
+> [!activity] Activity - Stack Smashing the Hidden Function
 > I'll demonstrate a Linux binary stack based buffer overflow vulnerability and exploit in the following activity.
 First, I'll create a vulnerable program written in C that fails to validate a user input.
 I'll disable all security settings for the sake of demonstration and compile the vulnerable binary using gcc.
 Then I will use GDB and the Peda plugin to analyze the binary, craft an exploit, and cause the program to execute code it was not intended to.
 >
 > Using the Kali VM in Bridge Adapter network mode, I start a terminal and install GDB with the following command.